by Host Autopsy Editorial

 Speed Is Money

 Amazon found that every 100ms of latency costs 1% in sales.
 Google uses page speed as a ranking factor.
 And 53% of mobile users abandon sites that take more than 3 seconds to load.
+Speed isn't a nice-to-have — it directly impacts revenue, rankings, and user experience.

 Core Web Vitals in 2026